miracle2k/webassets/docs/script.rst

 Command Line Interface
 ======================

-While it's often convienient to have webassets automatically rebuild your bundles on access, you sometimes may prefer to build manually, for example for performance reasons in larger deployments.
+While it's often convenient to have webassets automatically rebuild your bundles on access, you sometimes may prefer to build manually, for example for performance reasons in larger deployments.